Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

 \subsection{The universal mapping class group bundle}

 In this section we describe the universal mapping class group bundles over $\Fatad$ and $\MFatad$.
-Recall that from an admissible fat graph we can construct a cobordism in which the the graph sits as a deformation retract, which depends on some choices.
-The idea for the construction of the universal mapping class group bundle, is to have as fiber over an admissible fat graph $\Gamma$ all ways that $\Gamma$ can sit in a fixed standard cobordism.
+Recall that from an admissible fat graph we can construct a cobordism which contains the graph as a deformation retract, though this depends on some choices.
+The idea for the construction of the universal mapping class group bundle, is that its fiber over an admissible fat graph $\Gamma$ consists all ways that $\Gamma$ can sit in a fixed standard cobordism.

 For each topological type of cobordism fix a representative surface $\Sg$ of total genus $g$ with $n$ incoming boundary components and $m$ outgoing boundary components.
 Fix a marked point $x_k$ in the $k$th incoming boundary for $1\leq k\leq n$ and a marked point $x_{k+n}$ in the $k$th outgoing boundary $1\leq k\leq m$.